Gambling Environment and the Risk for Gambling Addiction: A Bioecological Perspective on the Role of Adolescents’ Beliefs and Value System

 Degree: Doctoral Thesis

-Programme: Psychology
+Programme: Doctor of Psychology

 Authors: Leung Chi Ian